 All prerequisite courses must be completed before a student can be admitted into the program.
-Questions about your prerequisites can be addressed by the department's admissions advisor or by the Department Chair at the number listed in our contact information.
+Questions about your prerequisites can be addressed by the department's admissions director or by the department chair at the number listed in our contact information.
 When in doubt always check whether a course will apply.

-Applicants must submit one official copy of ALL transcripts of all undergraduate and graduate courses completed at any accredited college or university through PTCAS.
+Applicants must submit to PTCAS one official copy of ALL transcripts of ALL undergraduate and graduate courses completed at any accredited college or university.

 Applicants are required to pay a non-refundable application fee of $35 by check or money order payable to the University of Saint Mary.
 Payment may also be made online by clicking here.
 This fee should be paid before you are scheduled for an interview.

 Applicants must have a minimum overall GPA of 3.0 on a 4.0 scale.
 Overall GPAs less than 3.0 will not be considered for admission.
 A GPA no lower than 3.5 is recommended to effectively compete against other applicants.
 Note that the average GPA of acceptance varies from one year to the next.

-Applicants must submit their official Graduate Record Examination General Test scores through PTCAS.
+Applicants must submit their official Graduate Record Examination (GRE) Revised General Test scores through PTCAS.
 The Revised General Test includes questions that test your verbal reasoning, your quantitative reasoning, and your analytical writing.

 A total of 40 observation hours is required to apply to our program, with those hours completed at no fewer than two facilities.
 Observation past 40 hours is recommended.
 See PTCAS for more details.

-Applicants must write an application autobiography that explains why they are interested in physical therapy and submit the autobiography through PTCAS.
+Applicants must write an application autobiography that explains why they wish to be a physical therapist.

-If accepted, applicants must enroll as full-time students, year round.
+If accepted, applicants must enroll as full-time students, year round, for nine consecutive semesters.

-Highly qualified applicants will be scheduled for, and must successfully complete, an onsite personal interview and other onsite activities.
+Highly qualified applicants will be scheduled for, and must successfully complete, an onsite personal interview and will participate in other onsite activities.
 This is the final phase of the admissions process.
-Applicants will be selected for an interview based on their compliance with the other admissions criteria with emphasis on GPA and GRE scores.
-Applicants will be notified of their selection for interview by letter confirming the day, time, location and itinerary of interview activities.
+Applicants will be selected for an interview based on their compliance with and scoring on the other admissions criteria with emphasis on GPA and GRE scores.
+Applicants will be notified of their selection for interview by letter confirming the day, time, location, and itinerary of an interview.
 It is the applicant's responsibility to provide his or her current mailing address and telephone number so the program can contact you.